Daniel J. Frey

 If you are reading this, you are in a war that has been going on since humans first gathered together.

-As long as we still are human, this war will continue indefinitely into the future.
+As long as we are still human, this war will continue indefinitely into the future.

 It is a war between those who hate and those who love.